dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenThrows.md

-# `TokenReturn`
+# `TokenThrows`
-##Responsible for parsing @return tokens in a docblock.
+##Responsible for parsing @throws tokens in a docblock.

 _Copyright (c) 2013, Matthew J. Sahagian_.
   _Please reference the LICENSE.txt file at the root of this distribution_

 ### Details

-The validation and parsing will work against standard return formats, such as:
+The validation and parsing will work against standard formats.
+Each token should represent a single exception type thrown and the conditions under which it is thrown, such as:

-- `@return void`
-- `@return boolean TRUE if the logic suceeded, FALSE otherwise`

-It will **not** accept an empty return value as equivalent to `void` and it will not accept returns with multiple types.
-If your function returns multiple types you can specify multiple returns, for which the template will decide how to display that.
+- `@throws Exception In the event that the configuration is ill-formatted`

 #### Authors